-- That the General Fund projected outturn for 2021-2022 is currently forecast to be an underspend of £235,000 (excluding the impact of Covid-19).
-This forecast underspend is after the transfer of £4 million into the Future Years Budget Strategy Reserve in accordance with the 2022-2023 budget strategy and £200,000 into the Budget Contingency Reserve to support environmental works. - 2.
-That at this stage in the financial year it is difficult to forecast redundancy costs.
-However, as forecast in recent years it is anticipated that the cost of redundancies can be met from reserves. - That a £12.3 million surplus on the Housing Revenue Account (HRA) is projected compared with a budgeted surplus of £13.1 million as shown at Table 3 and in detail at Appendix 5.
-The projected reduction to the surplus of £841,000 will reduce redemption of debt by £841,000. - 4.
-That council tax accounts totalling £487,356.90, as detailed in paragraph 11.2 and Appendix 7, have been approved for write-off by the Director of Finance in accordance with the Council's Financial Procedure Rules. - 5.
-That 32 Non-Domestic Rates (NDR) debts totalling £259,737.68, as detailed in paragraph 11.2 and Appendix 7, have been approved for write-off by the Director of Finance in accordance with the Council's Financial Procedure Rules. - 6.
-That 51 housing benefit overpayments totalling £27,061.75 as detailed in paragraph 11.2 and Appendix 7, have been approved for write-off by the Director of Finance in accordance with the Council's Financial Procedure Rules. - That 135 sundry debt accounts totalling £72,957.29, as detailed in paragraph 11.2 and Appendix 7, have been approved for write-off by the Director of Finance in accordance with the Council's Financial Procedure Rules.
+- 1. That the General Fund projected outturn for 2021-2022 is currently forecast to be a breakeven position (excluding the impact of Covid-19).
+This forecast is after the transfer of £4 million into the Future Years Budget Strategy Reserve in accordance with the 2022-2023 budget strategy and £3.4 million contribution towards reducing the utilisation of capital receipts flexibility in line with the 2021-2022 budget strategy. - 2.
+It is anticipated that the cost of redundancies can be met from reserves. - 3.
+That a £11.5 million surplus on the Housing Revenue Account (HRA) is projected compared with a budgeted surplus of £13.1 million as shown at Table 3 and in detail at Appendix 5.
+The projected reduction to the surplus of £1.6 million will reduce redemption of debt by £1.6 million. - 4.
+That 733 council tax accounts totalling £456,782.91, as detailed in paragraph 11.2 and Appendix 7, have been approved for write-off by the Director of Finance in accordance with the Council's Financial Procedure Rules. - 5.
+That 28 Non-Domestic Rates (NDR) debts totalling £194,901.74, as detailed in paragraph 11.2 and Appendix 7, have been approved for write-off by the Director of Finance in accordance with the Council's Financial Procedure Rules. - 6.
+That 16 housing benefit overpayments totalling £1,451.30 as detailed in paragraph 11.2 and Appendix 7, have been approved for write-off by the Director of Finance in accordance with the Council's Financial Procedure Rules. - 7.
+That 73 sundry debt accounts totalling £45,619.10, as detailed in paragraph 11.2 and Appendix 7, have been approved for write-off by the Director of Finance in accordance with the Council's Financial Procedure Rules. - 8.
+The performance against the key indicators as set out in appendix 1.